- Tuition & Costs

 If you decide to WITHDRAW from college anytime after registering, you must complete a form available at the Office of the Registrar.
 Completion of the cancellation procedure is CRUCIAL in order to establish a date for potential tuition and fees refund and in order to ensure that you will not receive "F" grades for all courses in which you are registered.
 If you have any questions, ask your faculty adviser or contact the Office of the Registrar

-Subject to certain limitations, you may add or cancel classes or may change grading options.
-Course additions and changes to or from S-N grading are allowed for 15-week term courses without penalty during the first two weeks of the semester or before.
+Subject to certain limitations, you may add or cancel classes or may change grading option.
 Courses cannot be added after the second week of classes.
 Procedures for adding or canceling are different if you use web self-registration than if you are required to register in-person.
 Deadlines are different for part-term courses.
 See Refund and Drop/Add Deadlines for detailed information.

-Full tuition is charged on a per-credit basis for all changes in registration that increase your credit load.
-However, no additional tuition is charged when any course addition is balanced at the same time by a course cancellation, i.e., a cancellation equal to the number of credits being added.
-(Distance Learning courses qualify as replacement courses only if the course being added is also a Distance Learning course offered during the same session.)
+Full tuition is charged on a per-credit basis for all changes in registration that increase your credit load up to 13 credits.
+However, no additional tuition is charged for more than 13 credits or when any course addition is balanced at the same time by a course cancellation, i.e., a cancellation equal to the number of credits being added.
 Refunds are issued on a per-credit basis according to the refund rate that applies to the date of cancellation.
+Additional course fees may apply (online fees, lab fees, etc.).

 In a very limited number of circumstances (e.g., medical, military duty, attendance at another institution) retroactive cancellations may be possible.
 If retroactive cancellation is authorized within one semester of the term in question and no later than August 31 of that fiscal year, you may be entitled to a tuition refund.
 Petitions for retroactive tuition refund based on a failure to cancel or nonattendance will not be approved.
 Check with the Registrar's office for more information and a petition form.